van001/lesscode-fp/README.md

 ```

 ### Categories ###
+Until now, we talked about the fundementals of funtional programming without talking about the complex or hetrogenous data that we would feed into the system.

+Since functional programming is all about abstraction, the principles of category theory started proliferating.
+The next few principles we talk about will
+have concepts & names borrowed from category theory.

 Fewer categories - String, List, Map / Object (non mutable).
 Functions to manipulate those categories.
+Functions to transfrom those categories
-Also functions to change from one category to another.
+and also functions to change from one category to another.

 ```